Averno (wrestler): Los Infernales (2001–2008)

-During a televised segment Satánico used his supposed "satanic powers" to turn técnico (good guy) Rencor Latino into one of his "minions", a rudo (bad guy) character known as "Averno" ("Hell").
-Traditionally when a masked wrestler transitions from one identity to a new identity it is not publicly acknowledged, but in Ruíz' case it was actually part of the storyline.
-As a result of the transition Averno would on occasion wrestle wearing a special mask that was half Averno, half Rencor Latino.
-Satánico and Averno were joined by Mephisto who had previously wrestled as Astro Rey Jr. The trio feuded with Último Guerrero, Rey Bucanero, and Tarzan Boy throughout the year with Averno and El Satánico unsuccessfully challenging Guerrero and Bucanero for the CMLL World Tag Team Championship in August 2001.
-The team lost when Satánico was disqualified for using a low blow.
-When Tarzan Boy was injured and unable to wrestle Bucanero and Guerrero recruited Máscara Mágica to even the numbers.
-The storyline between the two factions reaches its high point at the CMLL 68th Anniversary Show where all seven wrestlers faced off in a steel cage match.
+In the summer of 2001, he was recruited by El Satánico to be a part of the new Los Infernales ("The Infernal Ones") group.
+During a televised segment, Satánico used his supposed "satanic powers" to turn Rencor Latino into one of his "minions", a rudo (bad guy) character known as "Averno" ("Hell").
+Traditionally, when a masked wrestler transitions from one identity to a new identity, it is not publicly acknowledged; in Ruíz' case, it was actually part of the storyline.
+Averno would occasionally wrestle wearing a special mask that was half Averno, half Rencor Latino.
+Satánico and Averno were joined by Mephisto, who had previously wrestled as Astro Rey Jr. The trio feuded with Último Guerrero, Rey Bucanero and Tarzan Boy throughout the year, with Averno and Satánico unsuccessfully challenging Guerrero and Bucanero for the CMLL World Tag Team Championship in August 2001, after Satánico was disqualified for using a low blow.
+When Tarzan Boy was injured and unable to wrestle, Bucanero and Guerrero recruited Máscara Mágica to even the numbers.
+The storyline between the two factions reached its high point at the CMLL 68th Anniversary Show on September 28, where all seven wrestlers faced off in a steel cage match.
 The stipulation of the match was that the winning side would gain the rights to use the name Los Infernales while the loser on the opposite side would be forced to unmask or have their hair shaved off.
-In the end El Satánico pinned Máscara Mágica, forcing him to unmask.
-After losing the match Guerrero, Bucanero and Tarzan Boy became known collectively as Los Guerreros del Infierno (The Infernal Soldiers), while El Satánico, Averno and Mephisto continuing to work as Los Infernales.
+In the end, Satánico pinned Máscara Mágica, forcing him to unmask.
+After losing the match, Guerrero, Bucanero and Tarzan Boy became known collectively as Los Guerreros del Infierno (The Infernal Soldiers), while Satánico, Averno and Mephisto continued to work as Los Infernales.